MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 ## HttpClient

-**Default behaviour**: MSAL's creating HttpClient does not scale well for web sites / web API where we recommend to have a `ClientApplication` object for each user session.
+**Default behaviour**: MSAL-created `HttpClient` does not scale well for web sites/web API where we recommend to have a `ClientApplication` object for each user session.

 **Recommendation**: Provide your own scalable HttpClientFactory.
 On .NET Core we recommend that you inject the [System.Net.Http.IHttpClientFactory](/aspnet/core/fundamentals/http-requests?view=aspnetcore-3.0).
 This is described in more detail in the [Providing your own HttpClient, supporting HTTP proxies, and customization of user agent headers](httpclient.md) guide and in the [.NET documentation](/dotnet/api/system.net.http.httpclient?view=net-7.0#net-framework--mono)